brianbasualdot/brianbasualdot/README.md

 # 💫 About Me:
 My name is Brian and I am a fullstack programmer.
 I am an enthusiastic and motivated professional with a solid programming background.
-I specialize in backend and frontend software development, and have experience in a variety of technologies, including Javascript, Python, SQL, Git, etc.
+I specialize in backend software development, and have experience in a variety of technologies, including Javascript, Python, SQL, Git, etc.

 ## 🌐 Socials: